 Advantages: The readout is immediate.
 There is no waiting for a color change or waiting for a lab to analyze the results of a badge.
 The monitors also give real-time readout.
-What is being read on the display is what the gas concentration is at that time.
-Most hand-held meters also have a visible or audible alarm or both that will alert the user if a gas is above a safe level.
+What is being read on the display is what the contaminant concentration is at that time.
+Most hand-held meters also have a visible or audible alarm or both that will alert the user if the contaminant is above a safe level.

-Fixed monitors operate at all times.
+Fixed monitors operate at all times, and are used for area sampling and not personal sampling.
 They often have alarms to alert workers to a dangerous situation.
-Some of the more complex systems can start a ventilation blower when concentrations are too high or even sound an alarm in another part of the plant.
+Some of the more complex systems can start a ventilation blower when contaminant concentrations are too high, or even sound an alarm in another part of the plant.

 Whatever type of system you choose, make sure you understand what the monitor will and will not do.
 Most of these monitors are for surveying and not for accurate readings.
 OSHA only requires a 25% error, so do not plan to use any of these monitors for laboratory analytical work.
 Air monitoring is a very important part of any safety program, so make sure you get all of the details before sending your workers into a hazardous area.

 |Q.||How do I know what air monitoring equipment to use?|